THE PROBLEM: Meet Joe, whose Doctor has Billed him for the Medicare Coinsurance

 According to a CMS Informational Bulletin issued January 6, 2012, titled "Billing for Services Provided to Qualified Medicare Beneficiaries (QMBs)," providers must enroll as Medicaid providers in order to bill Medicaid for the Medicare coinsurance.
 The bulletin states, "If the provider wants Medicaid to pay the coinsurance, then the provider must register as a Medicaid provider under the state rules."
 If the provider chooses not to enroll as a Medicaid provider, it still may not "balance bill" the QMB recipient for the coinsurance.

 The answer to this question has changed by laws enacted in 2015 and 2016.
-The answer is different depending on whether the individual has Original Medicare or is a Medicare Advantage plan, The answer also differs based on the type of service.
+In the proposed 2019 State Budget, Gov. Cuomo has proposed to reduce how much Medicaid pays for the Medicare costs even further.
+The amount Medicaid pays is different depending on whether the individual has Original Medicare or is a Medicare Advantage plan, with better payment for those in Medicare Advantage plans.
+The answer also differs based on the type of service.

 Exceptions - Medicaid/QMB wil pay the full coinsurance for the following services, regardless of the Medicaid rate: